oracle/weblogic-toolkit-ui/documentation/1.5/content/release/_index.md

 - #222 - Fixed a bug with container image tag validation that was causing regular expression catastrophic backtracking, leading to slow validation responses.

 #### Known Issues
+- In the Model Design View, changing the `Source Path` and `Plan Path` fields for existing App Deployments and Shared Libraries is broken in this release.
+To work around it, either remove and recreate the deployment or use the Model Code View's Model Editor and Archive Editor to make the appropriate changes.
+- In Model Design View, the `Plan`/`Plan Path` fields for App Deployments mistakenly allow you to select a directory.
+This is not valid and will result in an error.
+Please make sure to select a file for any deployment plan.
 - On Linux, the open and save dialogs open behind the main application window.
 This is due to [Electron bug 32857](https://github.com/electron/electron/issues/32857).
 - When deploying a Verrazzano application, the `Get Application Status` button only checks the status of the project's